yoctoproject/poky/documentation/dev-manual/layers.rst

       Lists all layers on which this layer depends (if any).

    -  :term:`LAYERSERIES_COMPAT`:
-      Lists the :yocto_wiki:`Yocto Project </Releases>`
+      Lists the :yocto_home:`Yocto Project releases </development/releases/>`
-      releases for which the current version is compatible.
+      for which the current version is compatible.
 This variable is a good way to indicate if your particular layer is current.

    .. note::